reasonml/reasonml.github.io/src/pages/guide/editor-tools/global-installation.md

 which ocamlmerlin refmt ocamlmerlin-reason
 ```

 It should spit out three paths that contain the word `reason-cli`.
+Note: during `npm/yarn` installation, the `node_modules/reason-cli` paths may be symlinked to `/usr/local/bin` (if so, the latter will display).

 ```
 ocamlmerlin -version